milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 Some of the Targeting cookies we use are:

 Bing Ads - Advertising platform.
-Learn more at https://advertise.bingads.microsoft.com/en-us/resources/policies/microsoft-bing-adsprivacy-policy
+Learn more at https://advertise.bingads.microsoft.com/en-us/resources/policies/microsoft-bing-adsprivacy-policy.

-Twitter - Analyzes browsing activity to establish user profile and advertising platform.
-Learn more at https://support.twitter.com/articles/20170514, and learn how to opt out at https://help.twitter.com/en/personalization-data-settings.

-Facebook Custom Audience - Analyzes browsing activity across our Websites to track advertising effectiveness, customize audiences, and improve ad retargeting.
-Learn more at https://www.facebook.com/business/learn/facebook-ads-pixel, and learn how to opt out at https://www.facebook.com/policies/cookies/ whether you are a Facebook user (via your ad preferences) or not (via the Digital Advertising Alliance for your jurisdiction).
+Meta Pixel (Facebook) - Analyzes browsing activity across our Websites to track advertising effectiveness, customize audiences, and improve ad retargeting.
+Learn more, including how to opt out, at https://www.facebook.com/policies/cookies/.

-LiveRamp - Tracking anonymous user characteristics for ad retargeting.
+LiveRamp - Tracking anonymous user behavior for retargeting audience generation and advertising.
 Learn more at https://liveramp.com/privacy/, and to opt out, visit https://liveramp.com/opt_out/.

-OpenX - Advertising platform.
-Learn more about and learn how to opt out at https://www.openx.com/legal/privacy-policy/.

-Yahoo Ad Exchange - Advertising platform.
-Learn more at https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.htm, and to opt out, visit https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/controls/index.html.

-BidSwitch - Advertising platform.
-Learn more and opt out at http://www.bidswitch.com/policies/.

-DoubleClick - Provides Internet ad-serving services.
+Google Ads - Provides Internet ad-serving services.
 Learn more at https://policies.google.com/privacy and learn how to opt out at https://support.google.com/ads/answer/2662922.

 LinkedIn Insights - Analyzes browsing activity to establish user profile and advertising platform.
 Learn more at https://www.linkedin.com/legal/privacy-policy and https://www.linkedin.com/help/lms/answer/65521/the-linkedin-insight-tag-faqs?lang=en, including how to opt out whether you are a LinkedIn user (via your ad preferences) or not (via the Digital Advertising Alliance for your jurisdiction).
 LinkedIn account holders can opt-out specifically from LinkedIn’s uses of certain categories of data to show more relevant ads.
 Visitors to LinkedIn can opt out here.

+Marketo (Munchkin) - Links visitor behavior on the Websites to the recipient of an email marketing campaign to measure campaign effectiveness.
+Learn more at http://legal.marketo.com/cookies/, and to out opt, visit http://developers.marketo.com/javascript-api/lead-tracking/#opt_out.

-RollWorks, a division of NextRoll - Advertising platform.
+Adroll and RollWorks, divisions of NextRoll - Advertising platform.
 Learn more at https://www.nextroll.com/privacy, and learn how to opt out at https://www.nextroll.com/privacy#service-8.

+Reddit - Advertising Platform.
+Learn more at https://www.reddit.com/policies/privacy-policy and learn how to personalize your preferences at https://www.reddit.com/personalization/.

+DemandBase - Enables us to identify companies who intend to purchase our products and solutions and deliver more relevant messages and offers to our Website visitors.
+Learn more, including how to personalize your preferences at https://www.demandbase.com/cookie-policy/.

 Legal